the difference between accounts payable and accounts receivable

 Introduction to Accounts Payable

 Account payable (AP) is an essential element of a company’s current liabilities.
 It refers to the money that a business owes to its suppliers or vendors after receiving goods or services purchased on credit.
 In simpler terms, it represents the short-term debt a company must pay off to avoid defaulting on its financial obligations.
-This type of debt arises when a company receives goods or services on credit from external vendors without making an immediate payment.
+To ensure accuracy and prevent discrepancies in AP processing, many businesses adopt two-way matching.

 The management of accounts payable demands precise record-keeping and meticulous attention to payment deadlines.
 Failure to pay accounts payable within the stipulated timeframe can result in additional charges or strained relationships with suppliers, potentially affecting the company’s creditworthiness.